Brazil fire destroys one of world's biggest sugar terminals

 "A conservative estimate would be six months to get this in operational form (again)," said a U.S. trader.
 "The jewel in their crown has been effectively destroyed."

 Copersucar's rivals in Brazil will likely pick up some of the slack left by the fire and benefit from the extra export volume and improved sugar prices.
-The fire did not affect terminal operations at other exporters at Santos, such as Cosan SA (CSAN3.SA), Sao Martinho SA (SMTO3.SA) or Noble (NOBG.SI).
+The fire did not affect terminal operations at other exporters at Santos, such as Cosan SA, Sao Martinho SA or Noble.

 The disaster adds one more bend to the tortuous path that Brazilian agricultural products must take to global markets.
 Potholed roads, scarce rail transport and backed up ports already undercut margins of Brazilian sugar and grain producers and cause headaches for global commodity markets.